Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 document, you are welcomed with an interactive chooser.
 Once you select a specific build, operating system and compute platform, you are given a specific pip invocation.
-Most of these commands include an `--index-url` parameter — and that's the answer, different variants of PyTorch wheels are published on separate package indexes, rather than on PyPI.
+Most of these commands include an `--index-url` parameter, and that's the answer: different variants of PyTorch wheels are published on separate package indexes, rather than on PyPI.

 Surely, this isn't the most optimal solution.
-For a start, it requires manual action.
-In the first place, you need to realize that you can't just `pip install torch` and necessarily get what you expect.
+For a start, it requires additional effort from the user.
+In the first place, you need to realize that you can't just `pip install torch` and necessarily get what you expected.
 You need to find the instructions, and follow them.
-And if you wish your PyTorch installation to be correctly updated in the future, they also need to make sure to continue using the custom index.
+And for your PyTorch installation to be correctly updated in the future, you also need to continue using the custom index.

 And this assumes you are actually installing PyTorch directly.
-If PyTorch is only a dependency of something else, you may not even notice it being installed!
+If it is only a dependency of something else, you may not even notice that it is being installed!

 Furthermore, the more packages use similar approaches, the more custom indexes you end up using.
 And if different indexes start providing different versions of the same packages, the results can get pretty surprising.
-In fact, this lead to work on [PEP 766](https://peps.python.org/pep-0766/) that attempts to improve the security over using multiple indexes (currently in draft).
+In fact, this led to the work on [PEP 766](https://peps.python.org/pep-0766/), in an attempt to improve security when using multiple indexes (currently in draft).

 <div style={{ textAlign: "center" }}>
 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>